ibm-cloud-docs/sap-ase-managed/connect.md

 1. Login to IBM Cloud
 2. Go to the Resource List and launch the Secrets Manager instance.
-3. Select "View Secret" for the `$PREFIX-vpn-server-config` under the `$PREFIX-ssp-access-secret-group` secret group.
+3. Select "View Secret" for the `$PREFIX-vpn-server-config` under the `$PREFIX-ase-user-secrets` secret group.
 4. Confirm you are in a safe environment and copy the secret value.
 5. Create a OVPN file locally (e.g., `vpn.ovpn`) and paste the contents of the secret into the new file.
 6. Install and open [OpenVPN Connect](https://openvpn.net/).